Fazakerley railway station: Facilities

-In common with most Merseyrail stations, it is staffed throughout the day - the street-level ticket office opens 15 minutes prior to start of service and closes at 00:25 each evening (including Sundays).
-At platform level, there are digital display screens, timetable posters and shelters on each side; a P.A system also provides automated train running information.
-The ticket office is linked to the platforms via a footbridge - this has a lift installed on each side to provide step-free access.
-There are cycle racks for 4 cycles and secure cycle storage for 20 cycles.
+In common with most Merseyrail stations, it is staffed throughout the day; the street-level ticket office opens 15 minutes prior to start of service and closes at 00:25 each evening (including Sundays).
+At platform level, there are digital display screens, timetable posters and shelters on each side; a PA system also provides automated train running information.
+The ticket office is linked to the platforms via a footbridge; this has a lift installed on each side to provide step-free access.
+There are racks for four bicycles and secure storage for twenty.

 Services

-The station is currently served by four trains per hour in each direction during the day time Monday - Saturday.
-In late evenings and on Sundays services are reduced to two trains per hour in each direction.
-Services are operated using BEMUs.
+The station is generally served by four trains per hour in each direction off-peak.
+In late evenings and on Sundays, services are reduced to two trains per hour in each direction.

-In the future, the service will be increased to up to four trains per hour in each direction as more battery operated Class 777 trains become available.
+Services are operated using battery electric multiple units.